pavel-borik/GraphApp/API.md

                     "fixed": true,
                     "physics": false
                 },
-                //...nodes displayed as a legend///
+                //...other nodes displayed as a legend..///
             ]
         }
     }